Carol-seven/UNet-HCRF_EEG/README.md

 ****
 ### Data and Task
 #### Project Goal
-In this project, we will combine the powerful deep neural networks and statistical methods with Probabilistic Graphical Model(PGM) to solve sequence labeling task on heterogeneous medical care dataset.
+The goal of this project is to integrate powerful deep neural networks and statistical methods with a Probabilistic Graphical Model (PGM) to address sequence labeling tasks on a heterogeneous medical care dataset.

+---

-#### Reference Paper
+##### Reference Papers

-- Bidirectional LSTM-CRF Models for Sequence Tagging:
+##### 1. Bidirectional LSTM-CRF Models for Sequence Tagging
-  - This paper belongs to one of the earliest successful attempts on deep learning based CRF for sequence labeling.
-We bring the core idea from this work that generating features and potential functions of CRF model from deep neural networks.
-In this paper, the authors choose Bi-LSTM for feature extraction, however, we will apply modern state-of-the-art large neural network models like BERT on more complicated datasets.
+This paper represents one of the earliest successful applications of deep learning combined with CRF models for sequence labeling.
+We adopt the core idea from this work, where features and potential functions of a CRF model are generated using deep neural networks.
+While the authors use a Bi-LSTM architecture for feature extraction, we will leverage modern, state-of-the-art large neural network models like BERT to handle more complex datasets.

-- Efficient Inference in Fully Connected CRFs with Gaussian Edge Potentials:
+##### 2. Efficient Inference in Fully Connected CRFs with Gaussian Edge Potentials
-  - Since most CRF model does not meet an efficient closed form solutions, except some special case like linear chain CRF.
-Thus, we will use the mean-field approximation for solving more general CRF models associated with more complex prediction task.
-By setting the KL divergence as the loss function, the mean-field approximation will be reduced as a fixed point iteration, which leads to a faster way to learn and inference CRF models with a proper accuracy.
+Most CRF models, aside from certain special cases like linear-chain CRFs, do not have efficient closed-form solutions.
+To address this, we will employ mean-field approximation for solving more general CRF models in the context of complex prediction tasks.
+By minimizing the KL divergence as the loss function, the mean-field approximation can be reduced to a fixed-point iteration, providing a faster and more efficient way to train and infer CRF models while maintaining appropriate accuracy.

-- Conditional Random Fields as Recurrent Neural Networks
+##### 3. Conditional Random Fields as Recurrent Neural Networks
-  - In this paper, the mean field approximation of fully connected CRF was reformulated by a CNN-RNN structure.
-Thus, for practical computation task, we can use advanced toolbox for deep learning such as tensorflow or pytorch to accelerate our computing procedure.
+This paper reformulates the mean-field approximation for fully connected CRFs using a CNN-RNN structure.
+For practical purposes, we can utilize advanced deep learning frameworks such as TensorFlow or PyTorch to accelerate the computation process, allowing us to efficiently solve complex CRF models in large-scale tasks.

 #### Data Source